 The amended lease, among other things, requires the Hotel to pay to the Foundation a monthly event space fee in the amount of \$5,000, adjusted annually based on the local Consumer Price Index.
-As of June 30, 2022, monthly event space fee is \$6,800.
+As of June 30, 2023, the monthly event space fee is \$7,131.
 The term of the amended lease expires on October 17, 2023, with an automatic extension for another 10-year term if the property continues to be operated as a hotel.
-Subject to certain conditions as set forth in the amended lease, the Foundation is entitled to reserve for a maximum of 75 days per calendar year for use of the event space.
+Subject to certain conditions as set forth in the amended lease, the Foundation is entitled to reserve a maximum of 75 days per calendar year for use of the event space.
 If the Hotel needs the event space during one of the dates previously reserved by the Foundation, the Hotel shall pay the Foundation \$4,000 per day for using the event space.
-During the fiscal years ended June 30, 2022 and 2021, the Hotel paid the Foundation \$12,000 and \$0 for such fees, respectively.
+During the fiscal years ended June 30, 2023 and 2022, the Hotel paid the Foundation \$20,000 and \$12,000 for such fees, respectively.